Welcome! I am a PhD student at Queen Mary University of London (QMUL).

 My research interests are at the intersection of development and public economics, with a particular focus on firms.

-Prior to joining QMUL, I worked as an Impact Evaluation Analyst at Development Impact (DIME/DECDI) at the World Bank and as an Overseas Development Institute (ODI) fellow in Rwanda.
+Prior to joining QMUL, I worked as an Impact Evaluation Analyst at the Development Impact Group of the World Bank and as an Overseas Development Institute (ODI) fellow.
 I obtained an MSc Economics from the London School of Economics and Political Science (LSE).

 You can find my CV here.